Addressing practical legal challenges and fostering collaboration between the UAE and the Bar of England and Wales

 Heidi Yildiz practises international arbitration and commercial litigation as a barrister at 36 Stone, the 36 Group in London.
 She previously practised as a solicitor for more than 12 years.
 Heidi is also admitted to practise as an attorney in Finland and her practice benefits from her profound knowledge of both common law and civil law principles.
 In addition to her counsel practice, Heidi is developing a practice as an arbitrator.
 She is a fellow of the Chartered Institute of Arbitrators and has been admitted to the DIAC List of Arbitrators and SIAC Reserve Panel of Arbitrators.

-Heidi is recognised in the Legal500 Private Practice Arbitration Powerlist UK 2022 and 2023 as a leading International Arbitration Counsel in the UK and has since 2018 been recognised by Who’s Who Legal Arbitration as one as one of the World's future arbitration leaders.
+Heidi is recognised in the Legal 500 Private Practice Arbitration Powerlist UK 2022 and 2023 as a leading International Arbitration Counsel in the UK and has since 2018 been recognised by Who’s Who Legal Arbitration as one as one of the World's future arbitration leaders.

-Heidi has more than 15 years of experience as a counsel in complex and high-value international arbitration disputes, both of a private and public law nature.
-As counsel, Heidi has represented a broad range of clients across a range of different industry sectors in institutional arbitrations conducted under the ICC, LCIA, SCC, DIS, FAI, LMAA, UNCITRAL and PCA Rules as well as ad hoc arbitrations, governed by a variety of substantive and procedural laws.
+Heidi has more than 15 years experience as a counsel in complex and high-value international arbitration disputes, both of a private and public law nature.
+As counsel, Heidi has represented a broad range of clients across different industry sectors in institutional arbitrations conducted under the ICC, LCIA, SCC, DIS, FAI, LMAA, UNCITRAL and PCA Rules as well as ad hoc arbitrations, governed by a variety of substantive and procedural laws.

 In addition to commercial litigation experience at English courts, she has gained a broad commercial litigation experience at all stages of a dispute and at all levels of court in Finland.
-Heidi has obtained LLM in International Dispute Resolution from Queen Mary, University of London, Post-graduate Diploma in Legal Practice from the BBP Law School, London and LLB (with honours) from City, University of London.
+Heidi has obtained LLM in International Dispute Resolution from Queen Mary, University of London, Post-graduate Diploma in Legal Practice from the BPP Law School, London and LLB (with honours) from City, University of London.